 #include <pthread.h> int pthread_rwlock_rdlock(pthread_rwlock_t *rwlock );

-The calling thread acquires the read lock if a writer does not hold the lock and no writers are blocked on the lock.
-Whether the calling thread acquires the lock when a writer does not hold the lock and writers are waiting for the lock is unspecified.
-If a writer holds the lock, the calling thread does not acquire the read lock.
-If the read lock is not acquired, the calling thread blocks.
-The thread does not return from the pthread_rwlock_rdlock() until the thread can acquire the lock.
+pthread_rwlock_rdlock(3THR) applies a read lock to the read-write lock referenced by rwlock.
+The calling thread acquires the read lock if a writer does not hold the lock and there are no writers blocked on the lock.
+It is unspecified whether the calling thread acquires the lock when a writer does not hold the lock and there are writers waiting for the lock.
+If a writer holds the lock, the calling thread will not acquire the read lock.
+If the read lock is not acquired, the calling thread blocks (that is, it does not return from the pthread_rwlock_rdlock()) until it can acquire the lock.
 Results are undefined if the calling thread holds a write lock on rwlock at the time the call is made.

 Implementations are allowed to favor writers over readers to avoid writer starvation.
-The Solaris implementation favors writers over readers.
+(For instance, the Solaris threads implementation favors writers over readers.
+See "rw_rdlock(3THR)".)

-A thread can hold multiple concurrent read locks on rwlock The thread can successfully call pthread_rwlock_rdlock() n times.
-The thread must call pthread_rwlock_unlock() n times to perform matching unlocks.
+A thread can hold multiple concurrent read locks on rwlock (that is, successfully call pthread_rwlock_rdlock() n times) If so, the thread must perform matching unlocks (that is, it must call pthread_rwlock_unlock() n times).

 Results are undefined if pthread_rwlock_rdlock() is called with an uninitialized read-write lock.

-A thread signal handler processes a signal delivered to a thread waiting for a read-write lock.
-On return from the signal handler, the thread resumes waiting for the read-write lock for reading as if the thread was not interrupted.
+If a signal is delivered to a thread waiting for a read-write lock for reading, on return from the signal handler the thread resumes waiting for the read-write lock for reading as if it was not interrupted.